 - Closely check all tomato supports, trellises, and other plant supports to ensure they are in good sturdy order.
 Over the winter, they could have been crushed by objects being piled on top of them.
 Install these in the garden where you will need them.

 - Make notes to purchase any additional supports and containers you will need.

 7. Inventory Supplies

-There is nothing worse than being all excited to finally be working in the garden and go to grab some supplies, only to find the container empty.
+There is nothing worse than being all excited to finally be working in the garden and going to grab some supplies, only to find the container empty.

 - Take a good inventory and stock up on all supplies.
-Twine, buckets, garden tools, netting, fertilizers, etc. you will need for the season.
+Twine, buckets, garden tools, netting, fertilizers, etc., that you will need for the season.
 An unplanned trip to the garden center isn’t fun when you are all prepared to get dirty in the garden.